DavidLazarescu/DavidLazarescu/README.md

 - 🔭 I’m currently studying C++
 - 🤔 I'm planning on getting into app-development, cryptography and blockchains.
 - 👯 I’m also interested in networking and making contacts in my field.
-- 💬 Ask me about anything, and im here to help out or talk.
+- 💬 Ask me about anything, im here to help out or talk.

 ##